SahilBamb/sahilbamb.github.io/GoogleFileSystem.md

 Google may have made a specialized database that solves these issues with triggers.
 Which makes sense as hundreds of thousands of pages are being crawled simultaneously.

-Interesting Quote about Google's motivations: "_We're in business of making searches useful, we're not in the business of selling infrastructure_."
+Interesting Quote about Google's motivations: "We're in business of making searches useful, we're not in the business of selling infrastructure_."

 ### Data Intensive Storage Services for Cloud Environments by Kyriazis, Dimosthenis

-Link to E-Book (relevant pages only): https://books.google.com/books?id=mNCeBQAAQBAJ&pg=PA13#v=onepage&q&f=false
+Link to E-Book (relevant pages only): [https://books.google.com/books?id=mNCeBQAAQBAJ&pg=PA13#v=onepage&q&f=false](https://books.google.com/books?id=mNCeBQAAQBAJ&pg=PA13#v=onepage&q&f=false)

 This book offers a great, brief overview of different distributed systems from Google File System to Hadoop File System.